Copyleaks/Python-Plagiarism-Checker/README.md

  <p>Now, generate your personal API key on your dashboard (<a href="https://api.copyleaks.com/businessesapi">Businesses dashboard</a>, <a href="https://api.copyleaks.com/academicapi">Education dashboard</a> or <a href="https://api.copyleaks.com/websitesapi">Websites dashboard</a>) under 'Access Keys'.</p>
  <p>For more information check out our <a href="https://api.copyleaks.com/Guides/HowToUse">API guide</a>.</p>
 <h3>Examples</h3>
-Get started using this API with this example. <a href="https://github.com/Copyleaks/Python-Plagiarism-Checker/blob/master/ExampleAsynchronous.py">ExampleAsynchronous.py</a> is an example of creating a process and getting a completion callback with the results.
+<a href="https://github.com/Copyleaks/Python-Plagiarism-Checker/blob/master/ExampleAsynchronous.py">ExampleAsynchronous.py</a> is an example of creating a process and getting a completion callback with the results.
-Copyleaks API can also be used in synchronous mode, <a href="mailto:Support@Copyleaks.com">Contact us</a> for assistance
+Copyleaks API can also be used in synchronous mode, <a href="mailto:Support@Copyleaks.com">Contact us</a> for assistance.
 <!--a href="https://github.com/Copyleaks/Python-Plagiarism-Checker/blob/master/ExampleSynchronous.py">ExampleSynchronous.py</a> <a>is an example of creating a process, checking its status and getting the results programmatically.</a-->
 <h3>Usage</h3>
 <p>Login to your account using your email and api-key.